wso2/docs-devant/en/docs/devant-samples/deploy-with-wso2-integrator-mi.md

 1. In the WSO2 Integrator: MI Design View, it will automatically open the Sequence Form, where you can create the automation.
 2. Give the automation an appropriate **Name** and click **Create**.
-3. A notification would pop up saying "The pom.xml file has been modified.
-Do you want to update the dependencies?" in the bottom right corner.
+3. A notification would pop up saying `The pom.xml file has been modified.
+Do you want to update the dependencies?` in the bottom right corner.
 Click **Yes**.
 4. Click **+** after the **Start** node to open the node panel.
 5. Select **Log** and enter `Hello World` in the **Message** field.
 Then click **Add**.